How to Create Your Digital Estate Plan

 But, with all of the email accounts, retirement accounts, retail accounts, and even the U.S. Post Office requiring you to set up an account to buy anything online, how on earth is a person expected to remember all of their passwords without writing them down, using the same password for all of the accounts, or using something easy to remember, such as your birthday?

 Luckily, there are a few solutions.
 There are quite a few password management programs and apps available.
-We can’t endorse any one in particular, but if you do a quick search on “password management,” you can find all that you need.
+We can’t endorse anyone in particular, but if you do a quick search on “password management,” you can find all that you need.

 Once you have listed everything you have, it’s time to make some decisions.
 What material should be archived?
 There are probably plenty of photos and emails that you don’t need.
 Likewise, you may not need to keep every account statement for each account.
 Decide what material can be deleted and what should stay.
 You will likely know right away if something should stay or go.
 If you hesitate on anything, keep it just to be safe.

-Name a digital executor
+Name a digital executor of your estate

 Just like with a traditional estate, you will need to formally name an executor to manage your digital estate.
 This could be someone you hire, such as an attorney, or it could simply be someone you trust implicitly.
 This person will need access to all of your passwords, so be sure to choose wisely.